The Tula baby carrier vs Ergo has 8 main differences and a lot of similarities. Read below to find out more.

 Ergo’s baby carriers offer more carrying positions (Omni 360 and 360 has 4 carrying positions, Original/ Adapt/ Hip-Seat has 3), compared to Tula’s baby carriers.

 Tula’s Explore has only 3 carrying positions (front inward, front-outward, and back).

-All Tula baby carriers have extra padding on the leg area, for the comfort of your baby.
-Ergo also offers it in some of its baby carriers but it’s not as prominent as that of the Tula’s.
+All Tula baby carriers have some extra padding on the leg area, for the comfort of your baby.
+Ergo also offers it in some of its baby carriers but it’s more structured compared to Tula’s.

 Most of Ergo’s baby carriers come with a lumbar support, making it convenient for those prone to back/shoulder pains or for those who have a heavier baby.